 L. Harvard Psychiatrist John Mack R. Physicist Stanton Friedman

-Kim Carlsberg, a noted commercial photographer, was a few days into working on the set of the hit television show “Dallas” when she went home and saw her first UFO, which she dubbed the “Moon Over Malibu.”
+Photographer Kim Carlsberg was a few days into working on the set of the hit television show “Dallas” when she went home and saw her first UFO, which she dubbed the “Moon Over Malibu.”

 A few weeks later, Carlsberg went to bed and woke up in a spacecraft, which would be the first of a series of abduction events that continued for seven years.
-During abductions, she claims to have been the subject of experimentation and impregnated to create hybrids of aliens and humans.
+During abductions, she says she was the subject of experimentation and claims to have been impregnated to create hybrids of aliens and humans.
 She says she has learned profound spiritual lessons, having been shown the oneness of the universe and all of its species.
-And she reports a resounding mission among the extraterrestrials “that it is time to save mother earth from her inhabitants.”
+And she reports a resounding mission among the extraterrestrials “[T]hat it is time to save Mother Earth from her inhabitants.”

-Carlsberg’s first book, “Beyond My Wildest Dreams,” discusses her personal UFO abduction story; her second book, “The Art of Close Encounters,” serves as a forum for 150 people to tell their UFO abduction stories.
+Carlsberg’s first book, “Beyond My Wildest Dreams,” discusses her personal UFO abduction story, while her second book, “The Art of Close Encounters,” serves as a forum for 150 people to tell their UFO abduction stories.

 UFO Contact and Warnings